HEROLABS/herolabs-apns/README.md

 ## Creating a JKS keystore

-Personally I used this "guide":http://www.agentbob.info/agentbob/79-AB.html .Basically you convert the PEM certificate which Apple provides into the DER format using `openssl`
+Personally I used this [guide](http://www.agentbob.info/agentbob/79-AB.html).
+Basically you convert the PEM certificate which Apple provides into the DER format using `openssl`

     openssl pkcs8 -topk8 -nocrypt -in key.pem -inform PEM -out key.der -outform DER